LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 where file diagrams would be too large and complex to be useful, specially when combined with the *zoom* option to link to individual library diagrams.

-An utility object, `diagrams`, is provided for generating all supported diagrams in one step.
-This object provides an interface common to all diagrams but note that some of the predicates that generate diagrams only make sense for some types of diagrams.
+A utility object, `diagrams`, is provided for generating all supported diagrams in one step.
+This object provides an interface common to all diagrams but note that some predicates that generate diagrams only make sense for some types of diagrams.

 Limitations in both the graph language and UML forces the invention of a modeling language that can represent all kinds of Logtalk entities and